-12. TRAINING
+11. TRAINING

-- 12.1 The Income Maximisation Manager and Financial Inclusion Coordinator are responsible for ensuring all staff involved in the recovery of rent arrears and welfare advice are adequately trained in Thenue's procedures and interviewing skills. - 12.2 Appropriate staff will be given the necessary training to be able to meet the requirements of this policy including the ability to carry out a basic evaluation of a tenant's household's entitlement to Housing Benefit/Universal Credit. - 12.3 Thenue will also offer training in arrears policy and legal requirements to the Board of Management as appropriate.
+- 11.1 The Income Maximisation Manager and Financial Inclusion Coordinator are responsible for ensuring all staff involved in the recovery of rent arrears and welfare advice are adequately trained in Thenue's procedures and interviewing skills. - 11.2 Appropriate staff will be given the necessary training to be able to meet the requirements of this policy including the ability to carry out a basic evaluation of a tenant's household's entitlement to Housing Benefit/Universal Credit. - 11.3 Thenue will also offer training in arrears policy and legal requirements to the Board as appropriate.

-13. COMMUNICATION & CONFIDENTIALITY
+12. COMMUNICATION & CONFIDENTIALITY

+- 12.1 We will not discuss the tenant's arrears with a third party without the written permission of the tenant with the following exceptions:

+- Social Work

+- Housing Benefits

+- DWP
-- 13.1 We will not discuss the tenant's arrears with a third party without the written permission of the tenant with the following exceptions: - the tenants' solicitor - Social Work - Housing Benefits - DWP - Any other person formally mandated to act on the tenant's behalf about their rent account according to their communication preference which will be recorded on our housing systems. - 13.2 Where tenants have provided an email address and mobile phone number we will use these to communicate confidential rent account information unless they have advised us they do not wish these methods to be used for this purpose. - 13.3 All cases reported to Thenue's Executive Team will not detail the tenant's name or address or identify the tenant in any other way.

-13.4 Tenants in arrears calling at an office will be interviewed in private interview facilities.
+- MSP or Councillor representing the tenant

+- Any other person formally mandated to act on the tenant's behalf about their rent account according to their communication preference which will be recorded on our housing systems. - 12.2 Where tenants have provided an email address and mobile phone number we will use these to communicate confidential rent account information unless they have advised us they do not wish these methods to be used for this purpose. - 12.3 All cases reported to Thenue's Executive Team will not detail the tenant's name or address or identify the tenant in any other way. - 12.4 Tenants in arrears calling at an office will be interviewed in private interview facilities.
 Staff will not discuss their details in public at reception.

-14. PERFORMANCE MONITORING AND REVIEW
+13. PERFORMANCE MONITORING AND REVIEW